 You can get tested today for the 8 most common STDs: chlamydia, gonorrhea, hepatitis B, hepatitis C, herpes 1, herpes 2, HIV, and syphilis.
 Order here, find a test center near you, and go.
-You'll give a blood and urine sample — it's very quick and anonymous.
-In 3 business days or less, you'll receive an email from APG Services, alerting you that results are available on the secure site.
+You’ll give a blood and urine sample — it’s very quick and confidential.
+Usually in 3 business days or less, you’ll receive an email from APG Services, alerting you that results are available on the secure site.
 Login to view your results.
-And if you test positive, we'll connect you to a doctor at no additional charge.
+And if you test positive, we’ll connect you to a doctor at no additional charge.
 Welcome to the healthcare revolution.

 Is oral sex considered “safe sex”?

 In a word, no. You can get an STD from oral sex, both giving and receiving.
 It is a relatively lower-risk activity compared to vaginal or anal sex.
 But, to be safe, use a latex or polyurethane condom or a dental dam when giving or receiving oral sex.
 The main concern is cuts or sores in the mouth.
 Herpes is spread from skin to skin contact.
-You should know that condoms decrease the risk but are not 100% effective in preventing herpes transmission during oral sex. syphilis is very easy to spread through oral sex.
+You should know that condoms decrease the risk but are not 100% effective in preventing herpes transmission during oral sex.
+Syphilis is very easy to spread through oral sex.
 Bottom line?
 Oral sex is not safe sex.

 Are the tests offered accurate?